GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     invalid value, written as *ff*/*scale*/*offset*/*invalid*.
 The
     2-letter format indicator can be one of [**abcegnrs**][**bsifd**].
 See
-    :doc:`grdreformat` and Section 4.20 of the
+    :doc:`grdconvert` and Section 4.20 of the
     GMT Technical Reference and Cookbook for more information.
 The *scale* and *offset* modifiers may be left empty to select default values (scale = 1, offset = 0), or you may specify *a* for